*Payal, 20, is a college student in Delhi.

 We fought like cats and dogs as kids – hitting each other at times.
 He often complained to my mom behind my back and I hated his guts.

 I remember the day and the moment this childhood hatred turned into fondness.
+I wanted to have a love story!

 In class 10, he stood by me in a major fight I had at school with someone.
 Ever since I have looked at him through a different lens – our fights turned to gossips and our playtimes turned into long ‘study’ sessions.